The RNA welcomes new members. Membership benefits include:

 The Katie Fforde Bursary is awarded at the discretion of RNA President, Katie Fforde, to an existing New Writers’ Scheme member.
 The Katie Fforde Bursary for 2019 has already been awarded.

 The MBA Literary Agency Bursary, the Kate Nash Bursary, the Jean Fullerton Bursary, and two anonymously funded Sunshine Bursaries are provided to fund a place on the RNA New Writers’ Scheme for an author from an under-represented group.
 Under-represented groups include, but may not be limited to, BAME authors, LGBTQIA+ authors, authors with low incomes, authors from working class backgrounds, and authors with disabilities.
 Applicants can be applying to join the New Writers’ Scheme for the first time or have previously been a member.
 Applicants must meet the criteria for membership of the New Writers’ Scheme.
+These bursaries have now been allocated for 2019.

 The Rachel Dove Bursary provides a funded New Writers’ Scheme place for an author from a working class background.
+This bursary has now been allocated for 2019.

 The Milly Johnson Bursary provides a funded New Writers’ Scheme place and a funded conference place for an individual author from a low income background.
+This bursary is still available for 2019.

 Published Author Bursaries

 The Rowan Coleman Bursary provides a funded membership of the RNA for one year, and a funded conference place for an already published author who is experiencing difficulties part way through their writing career.
+The Rowan Coleman Bursary for 2019 has now been allocated.

 The Sue Moorcroft Bursary provides a funded conference place for an author from a working class background.